Program

 Petra Paterno (Performing arts officer at the Federal Arts and Culture Section, Austria)

-Barbora Werner (Theatre Divadlo v Dlouhé, Prague, Czech Republic)
+Barbora Werner (Theater Divadlo v Dlouhé, Prague, Czech Republic)

 What Matters Most to Young Festivalgoers?
 Insights from a Cross-Generational Analysis

-Matthias Johannes Bauer (University of Applied Sciences Düsseldorf, Germany)
+Matthias Johannes Bauer (IST-University of Applied Sciences Düsseldorf, Germany)

 Redefining Cultural Spaces: Technology, Cultural Engagement, Identity, and the „Figital” Experience of Adolescents

-Andres del Alamao (UX and Web Design professor at CEU university, Vienna, Austria)
+Andres del Alamo Cienfuegos (UX and Web Design professor at CEU University, Vienna, Austria)

 10:30 — 12:00Concurrent Session 3: